Offirmo/node-typescript-compiler/README.md

 	'help': true
 })
 ```
---> `tsc --help` (boolean "true" values are not needed thus don't appear)
+--> Will spawn `tsc --help` (boolean "true" values are not needed thus don't appear, option presence is enough)

 ## design considerations
-It seems we could do that more elegantly and at a deeper level by directly calling tsc code, as explained here: https://basarat.gitbooks.io/typescript/content/docs/compiler/overview.html
+It seems we could do that more elegantly and at a lower level by directly calling tsc code, as explained here: https://basarat.gitbooks.io/typescript/content/docs/compiler/overview.html

 However, that would take a lot of time and effort, and I'm afraid of API changes.
 So *no*.

+## see also
+https://www.npmjs.com/package/ntypescript but they have poor doc and don't allow choosing the typescript version (ex. using the unstable "next")